Kafka Connect Filter (Kafka) SMT Usage Reference for Confluent Cloud

 To do this, you need to first filter out the records destined for the topic foo.
 The Filter transformation removes records from further processing.

-Next, you use the TopicNameMatches predicate to apply the transformation only to records in topics which match a certain regular expression.
+Next, you use the TopicNameMatches predicate to apply the transformation only to records in topics that match a certain regular expression.
 The only configuration property for TopicNameMatches is a Java regular expression used as a pattern for matching against the topic name.
 The following example shows this configuration:

 "transforms": "Filter",